Neaxic/CSGO-MAIN-INTERNAL/README.md

 To use, update offsets to the most recent csgo update, (probs from Hazedumper), compile it and at last inject the dll.
 Loadlib is not recommended, manualmapping injection is the way to go.

-Base inject/uninject cheat for CSGO
+Base inject/uninject cheat for CSGO.

 # Use as you wish, and use at own risk :)